lheido/TuxRemote/README.md

 TuxRemote
 =========

-Android app to control your linux desktop via ssh.
+Android app to control your linux desktop via ssh (with Jsch).